Best online clearance deals at Walmart in April 2023: Save on home, tech and more

 Best online clearance deals at Walmart in April 2023

-Shop these major clearance deals now for even more savings this spring.
+Shop these major clearance deals online for even more savings this spring.
 Walmart has a ton of great clearance items that are up to 70% off right now.

 Best tech clearance deals at Walmart